tobua/release-npm-action/README.md

 ## Caveats

 The first version for a plugin release defaults to `1.0.0` and cannot be changed.
-The next version is based on the commit history since the latest release and cannot be changed.
+The next version is based on the commit history since the latest release and also cannot be changed.